NCT Safer Travel Guidance for Customers

 This new standard is a sign of businesses being able to demonstrate that they’re adhering to the COVID-19 guidance issued by the government for their sector, have carried out a COVID-19 risk assessment and that they have the required processes in place.

-We’re taking our responsibility seriously and NCT is operating a full timetable, providing maximum capacity for people to distance.
+We’re taking our responsibility seriously and NCT is operating a full timetable, providing maximum capacity.
 We will also continue to:

 - review and implement government advice and guidance